 How to actively champion fat positivity in kink

-• Carry extra rope if you're into shibari, and try tying a fat person if you never have before
+• Carry extra rope if you're into shibari, and try tying a larger person if you've never done it before

 • Don’t talk about being too fat or needing to diet in front of a fat person